This hearty chicken and pinto bean soup is the perfect cold weather comfort meal. It warms you to the bone!

 January’s meal was vegetarian lasagna rolls and a spinach salad dressed with a simple homemade lemon vinaigrette.

-February’s meal was a hearty chicken and pinto bean soup paired with an artisan loaf of warm, crusty bread.
+February’s meal was a hearty chicken and pinto bean soup made in the slow cooker, paired with an artisan loaf of warm, crusty bread.

 Perfect warm-you-up food for a day where the temperature (not counting wind chill) never made it above 12°F. Brrrr….